Daiquiri & Margarita Bitters

 Margarita Bitters followed and were similarly successful.
 However, this was at a time when we were struggling to cope with CLASS Magazine and my other hairbrained schemes such as London Cocktail Week.
 We had a hell of a lot on and every order for more bitters was met with dismay at the prospect of having to label and pack them.
 Hence, we knocked Difford's Bitters on the head to concentrate on bigger projects.

 Despite their untimely demise, demand for the bitters continued and years later both Bob and I still received emails from people asking for the bitters.
-As a trustee of The Benevolent Drinks Industry Charity I saw this unsatisfied demand an opportunity.
+As a trustee of The Drinks Trust Charity I saw this unsatisfied demand an opportunity.
 And happily, so did Bob.

-Consequently, I’m delighted to announce the return of both Difford’s Daiquiri Bitters and Difford’s Margarita Bitters, now with my £1 share from the sale of each bottle donated to The Benevolent, a pledge repeated in the small print on each and every bottle.
+Consequently, I'm delighted to announce the return of both Difford's Daiquiri Bitters and Difford's Margarita Bitters, now with my £1 share from the sale of each 100ml bottle donated to The Drinks Trust.

 Bob being Bob, he didn't just reproduce the old recipes.
 He insisted on striving to improve them.
 Hence, both bitters are now more alcoholic, 37.7% and 33.5% respectively, and the new formulations follow numerous visits by Bob to our bar and trial sessions with different batches.

-Thankfully, the new packaging is in line with other Bob’s Bitters products so is now packaged by Bob’s own fair hands, so for wholesale supplies please email Bob.
-Bars in the UK should ask their regular wholesaler (Speciality Drinks have stock) and for online supplies see shops such as TheWhiskyExchange.com.
+Thankfully, the new packaging is in line with other Bob's Bitters products so is now packaged by Bob's own fair hands, so for wholesale supplies please email Bob.
+Bars in the UK should ask their regular wholesaler (Speciality Drinks have stock) and for online supplies see our own Difford's Guide Shop.

-I’d like to take this opportunity to make it clear that while these bitters may have been my idea and have my name on the label, they are the result of Bob’s experience and hard work, not mine.
-Hence my passing on my financial share to The Benevolent.
+I'd like to take this opportunity to make it clear that while these bitters may have been my idea and have my name on the label, they are the result of Bob's experience and hard work, not mine.
+Hence my passing on my financial share to The Drinks Trust charity.